orhid/pythonpoly/readme.md

 Then run `run.py`.

 Currently `run.py` runs a single game and logs it to a file in `bounce/game.log`.
-It can also be changed to run many games and save the colour tally.
+It can also be changed to run many games and save the colour and field tallies to `bounce/tally_colour.csv` and `bounce/tally_field.csv`.
-Other tallies could also be easily implemented, as they are collected by the game module.

 In the future I would probably like to see this module hooked up to a machine learning algorithm, which would learn different strategies to play the game.